Cevin Fisher

-Cevin Fisher (born Kevin Fisher, October 26, 1963) is an American house music record producer.
+Cevin Fisher (born Kevin Fisher, October 26, 1963) is an American house music DJ and record producer.

 Biography

 He is best known for songs such as "The Freaks Come Out" (billed as Cevin Fisher's Big Freak) and "(You Got Me) Burning Up", the latter of which featured vocals by Loleatta Holloway.
 He achieved five entries in the UK top 75 between October 1998 and February 2001.